AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Evaluation

 \subsection{Experimental Setup}

-\textbf{Model pairs and computing platforms.} We conducted tests on three model pairs, which were completed across five different computational platforms.
-Specifically, we selected three target models: Vicuna-7B-v1.5~\cite{zheng2023judging}, Vicuna-33b-v1.3, and Llama-3.1-70B-Instruct~\cite{dubey2024llama}, and matched them with Vicuna-68M~\cite{yang2024multi}, Vicuna-160M, and Llama-3.2-1B-Instruct as their respective draft models.
-Considering the memory resources, the model pair for the 7B target model operated on a single L40 or A800 GPU, the model pair for the 33B target model operates on either 2 $\times$ A800 GPUs or 4 $\times$ A800 GPUs, while the model pair for the 70B target model runs on 8 $\times$ A800 GPUs.
+\textbf{Model pairs and computing platforms.} We conducted tests on three model pairs, which were completed across four different computational platforms.
+Specifically, we selected three target models: Vicuna-7B-v1.5~\cite{zheng2023judging}, Vicuna-33b-v1.3, and Llama-3.3-70B-Instruct~\cite{dubey2024llama}, and matched them with Vicuna-68M~\cite{yang2024multi}, Vicuna-160M, and Llama-3.2-1B-Instruct as their respective draft models.
+Considering the memory resources, the model pair for the 7B target model operated on a single L40 or A100 (40GB) GPU, the model pair for the 33B target model operates on 4 $\times$ A100 (40GB) GPUs, while the model pair for the 70B target model runs on 8 $\times$ A100 (40GB) GPUs.
 In all these setups, the draft model operates with tensor parallelism set to 1, and only the target model is shared across multiple GPUs.
-We provide detailed specifications of the setup in Table \ref{tab:1}.
+We provide detailed specifications in Tab. \ref{tab:1}.

-\textbf{Workloads.} To evaluate the performance of \SysName in real-world online inference systems, we selected three real-world production traces from the AzureLLMInferenceDataset2023~\cite{patel2024splitwise}, specifically from the code and conversation categories, as well as mooncake~\cite{qin2024mooncake}, to simulate different request arrival patterns.
-To maintain system load within a normal range, we chose 10-minute segments with moderate request rates and adjusted the request rate of mooncake to one-third of its original rate.
-Consequently, these three traces respectively simulated scenarios of bursty requests (trace 1), high request rates (trace 2), and low request rates (trace 3).
+\textbf{Workloads.} To evaluate the performance of \SysName in real-world cloud inference systems, we selected three representative production traces from BurstGPT~\cite{burstgpt} and Mooncake~\cite{qin2025mooncake} to simulate request arrival patterns.
+To ensure the system load remains within normal operating ranges, we extracted 10-minute windows with moderate request rates for evaluation.
+As shown in Fig. \ref{fig:12}, these three traces simulate the following scenarios: (1) significant request rate variations (trace 1), (2) periodic request rate fluctuations (trace 2), and (3) rapid request rate oscillations (trace 3).

-To simulate the diversity of request types in real online inference systems, we created a mixed request set based on SpecBench~\cite{xia-etal-2024-unlocking}, incorporating a variety of request types such as translation, summarization, question answering, mathematical reasoning, and retrieval-augmented generation.
-This request set was composed of 480 randomly selected instances from six widely used databases (MT-bench~\cite{zheng2023judging}, WMT14 DE-EN, CNN/Daily Mail~\cite{nallapati-etal-2016-abstractive}, Natural Questions~\cite{10.1162/tacl_a_00276}, GSM8K~\cite{cobbe2021training}, and DPR~\cite{karpukhin-etal-2020-dense}).